AI-Hivemind-Lab/instructions/cloudflare_workers_deployment_playbook.md

 4. **Secrets in `.env.local`.** Make sure every API key, OAuth ID, and database credential your app needs is in `.env.local` before you start.
 AI can then run secret commands that pipe values from the file straight to Cloudflare — without ever seeing the values themselves. **Never paste secrets directly into the AI chat** — once they're in chat history, they're considered compromised and must be rotated.

-Also ask AI to audit `package.json` for Node-only libraries before starting (see Section 1, constraint #2).
+5. **Make sure your app is not using Node-only libraries** Ask AI to audit `package.json` for Node-only libraries before starting (see Section 1, constraint #2).
 If any are found, fix them before deploying — the build will fail otherwise.

 > [!NOTE]
 > **Cloudflare One Client**